Hottentot (racial term) (English Wikipedia)

 • Anonymous [F. Bernier], "Nouvelle division de la terre par les différentes espèces ou races qui l'habitent", Journal des Sçavants, 24 April 1684, p.
 133–140. les Noirs du Cap de bonne Esperance semblent estre d'une autre espece que ceux du reste de l'Afrique. (p.
 136).
 See also Charles Frankel, La science face au racisme (1986), 41f.

 • Richard Elphick, Khoikhoi and the Founding of White South Africa (Cape of Good Hope: Ravan Press, 1985), p. xv: 'The word Hottentot is occasionally heard even in the 1980s, but few outside South Africa know its precise meaning'.
 "Bring Back the 'Hottentot Venus'".
 Web.mit.edu.
 15 June 1995.
+Archived from the original on 16 December 2020.
 Retrieved 13 August 2012.; "'Hottentot Venus' goes home".
 BBC News.
 29 April 2002.
 Retrieved 13 August 2017.: "the Khoisan tribe of hunter-gatherers who lived in the southernmost tip of Africa and were also known as Hottentots, which is now considered a derogatory and offensive term."
 Strobel, Christoph (2008).
 "A Note on Terminology".
 The Testing Grounds of Modern Empire: The Making of Colonial Racial Order in the American Ohio Country and the South African Eastern Cape, 1770s–1850s.
 Peter Lang.
 ISBN 9781433101236. p. x.

 • S. Qureshi, Displaying Sara Baartman, the 'Hottentot Venus' (2004), p.234.
 James Kicherer (1799): "Bushmen were ' total strangers to domestic happiness …(and) will kill their children without remorse as when they are ill-shaped, when they are in want of food, when the father of a child has forsaken its mother, or when obliged to flee from the Farmers or others… There are instances of parents throwing their tender off-spring to the hungry Lion … Many of these wild Hottentots live by plunder and murder, and are guilty of the most horrid and atrocious actions.' "[1]